MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 The cost of a compromise to confidentiality, integrity, and availability in a workload must always be balanced against the cost of the effort to prevent that compromise.
 A security incident can have a wide range of financial and legal impacts and harm a company's reputation.
 Investing in security is a risk mitigation activity.
 The cost of experiencing the risks must be balanced against the investment.
 As a rule, don't compromise on security to gain cost optimizations that are below the point of responsible and agreed upon risk mitigation.
 Optimizing security costs by rightsizing solutions is an important optimization practice, but be aware of tradeoffs like the following when doing so.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced security controls.** Security controls are established across multiple layers, sometimes redundantly, to provide a defense in depth.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced security controls.** Security controls are established across multiple layers, sometimes redundantly, to provide defense in depth.

 One cost optimization tactic is to look for ways to remove components or processes that accrue unit or operational costs.
 Be aware that removing security components like the following examples for the sake of saving money impacts security.
 You need to carefully perform a risk analysis on this impact.